a1120960/PAC-SWaP/README.md

 # PURPOSE
 - This repository is intended to be a resource for those interested and or involved in the growing world of portable atomic clocks.
-In particular the new generation of portable optical clocks.
+In particular the main focus is on the new generation of portable optical clocks.
 - We specifically look at the barriers to deployment: the Size, Weight and Power (SWaP) of the clock, and how these affect clock performance.
 - I wont claim it is an authority on PAC-SWaP, but will hopefully serve as the starting point for literature reviews and the like.
 - Over time I'd like this repository to track the progress of clock technology as the new generation of optical atomic clocks leave the laboratory and become commercially available.